 The next step is to configure your new virtual machines with Command Prompt.
 So, open the ‘Command Prompt’ in windows search as ‘Administrator.’

 After that, enter the mentioned codes in the Command Prompt.
 You also need to change the "VM Name" with your virtual machine name.
 For instance, if you named your virtual machine: macOS Ventura.
 Then, replace "VM Name" with "macOS Ventura".

 cd "C:\Program Files\Oracle\VirtualBox\"

 VBoxManage.exe modifyvm "VM Name" --cpuidset 00000001 000106e5 00100800 0098e3fd bfebfbff

 Note: you need to close VirtualBox when run this commands.
 Close the ‘Command Prompt’ when the process completes, and head to the next step.

-8. Install macOS Ventura on VirtualBox on Windows PC
+8. Install macOS Ventura on VirtualBox

 Now, re-open the VirtualBox tool, and click on the ‘Start’ button to run your macOS virtual machine.
 After that, select the ‘Disk Utility’ option from the given options, and then click on the ‘Continue’ option.